oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         positive integer, and RULE has to be the name of the rule. (default: None) --max-threads MAX_THREADS
-                        Define a global maximum number of threads for any job.
-                        This can be helpful in a cluster/cloud setting, when you want to restrict the maximum number of requested threads without modifying the workflow definition or overwriting them invidiually with --set-threads.
+                        Define a global maximum number of threads available to any rule.
+Rules requesting more threads (via the threads keyword) will have their values reduced to the maximum.
+This can be useful when you want to restrict the maximum number of threads without modifying the workflow definition or overwriting rules individually
-                        (default: None)
-  --set-resources RULE:RESOURCE=VALUE [RULE:RESOURCE=VALUE ...]
+                        with --set-threads. (default: None) --set-resources RULE:RESOURCE=VALUE [RULE:RESOURCE=VALUE ...]
                         Overwrite resource usage of rules.
 This allows to fine-tune workflow resources.
 In particular, this is